International and Ibero-American Foundation for Administration and Public Policies: Projects

 In addition, it dedicates some of its efforts to other activities, such as producing studies on administrations and public policies (R&D+i), as well as training public sector employees.

-FIIAPP is the institution in Spain with responsibility for managing the Twinning programme of the European Union and is the eligible body, along with AECID and COFIDES, for managing EU delegated cooperation projects.
+FIAP is the institution in Spain with responsibility for managing the Twinning programme of the European Union and is the eligible body, along with AECID and COFIDES, for managing EU delegated cooperation projects.
 As such, it is part of the European cooperation system.

 Board

-FIIAPP's governing body is its Board, which consists of a president, members and a secretary.
+FIAP's governing body is its Board, which consists of a president, members and a secretary.

 The presidency is held by the Vice-President of the Spanish Government.

 The members are government ministers, secretaries of state and senior officials of the Spanish General State Administration (AGE).

 The office of secretary of the board is held by the director of the foundation.

-The FIIAPP Board has a Permanent Commission chaired by Spain's Secretary of State for International Cooperation and Ibero-America and the Caribbean.
+The FIAP Board has a Permanent Commission chaired by Spain's Secretary of State for International Cooperation and Ibero-America and the Caribbean.

 Objectives

-FIIAPP manages international technical cooperation projects at the service of administrations with the aim of improving public systems in the countries where it works.
+FIAP manages international technical cooperation projects at the service of administrations with the aim of improving public systems in the countries where it works.
 It constitutes an instrument for sharing the experiences and good practices of the Spanish Administration and for improving public policy models.
 It contributes to promoting and consolidating relationships of trust with the administrations of other countries and with international institutions.

-FIIAPP's scope of action
+FIAP's scope of action

-FIIAPP manages projects in the following areas:
+FIAP manages projects in the following areas: